javan-rajpopat/50DaysOfCode/README.md

 ## Day 34

 Suppose an array sorted in ascending order is rotated at some pivot unknown to you beforehand.
 You are given a target value to search.
-If found in the array return its index, otherwise return -1.
+If found in the array return its index, otherwise return -1, in O(log n)

 **From:** LeetCode